 Migraines aren’t typical headaches.
 If you feel them, you know you may experience pounding pain, nausea, and sensitivity to light and sound.
 When a migraine strikes, you’ll do almost anything to make it go away.

-Natural treatments are a drug-free way to reduce migraine symptoms.
+Natural way to reduce migraine symptoms is more effective and are a drug-free.
 These at-home treatments may help prevent migraines or at least help reduce their severity and duration.

 Apply lavender oil

 Inhaling lavender vital oil may ease migraine pain.
 According to 2012 research, people who inhaled lavender oil during a migraine attack for 15 minutes felt faster relief than those who inhaled a placebo.
 Lavender oil may be inhaled straight or applied diluted to the temples.